We Can Do It! WWII

 The exhibit is on view in the museum’s fifth floor Barensfeld Gallery.

 The We Can Do It!
-WWII traveling exhibit is sponsored by the Allegheny Regional Asset District (RAD), Eden Hall Foundation, Heinz Endowments, Hillman Family Foundations, Richard King Mellon Foundation, and the Institute of Museum and Library Services (IMLS).
+WWII exhibit is sponsored by the Allegheny Regional Asset District (RAD), Eden Hall Foundation, Heinz Endowments, Hillman Family Foundations, Richard King Mellon Foundation, and the Institute of Museum and Library Services (IMLS).